Carpenter, Higashioka homer twice in New York Yankees drubbing of Chicago Cubs | amNewYork

 Sunday marked the 10th time this season that New York has scored 10 or more runs in a single game.
 It was also the highest number of runs the Yankees have scored in a single game since they put up 20 runs against the Toronto Blue Jays on Sept.
 15, 2020.

+“It’s great.
+It’s not like we were pounding the ball all over the place there early,” manager Aaron Boone said about the quick offense.
+“It was just a lot of really, really good at-bats making their guy work hard. … Just quality at-bats that set the tone for the day.”

 Carpenter, an in-season free-agent signing, became the second player since 1900 to record six home runs on their first seven hits.
-Trevor Story was the only other player to do it in 2016 with Colorado.
+Sunday marked the first time he had started in the field for the Yankees since joining the team last month.

 Higashioka’s pair of home runs were his first and second of the season.